sallon88/codeigniter-base-model/README.md

 Separate queries will be run to select the data, so where performance is important, a separate JOIN and SELECT call is recommended.

-The primary key can also be configured.
+The foreign key can also be configured.
 For _belongs\_to_ calls, the related key is on the current object, not the foreign one.
 Pseudocode:

     SELECT * FROM authors WHERE id = $post->author_id